pinax-network/subgraph-cosmos-proposals/doc/limitations.md

 - Exercise caution when relying on the subgraph's parameter values for critical operations
 - Implement additional validation for sensitive operations
 - Consider cross-referencing parameters with direct chain queries when absolute accuracy is required

+## Future Improvements
+We are actively working on enhancing the subgraph's parameter tracking capabilities.
+Future updates may include:
+- Support for detecting parameter changes through software upgrades
+- Improved parameter validation mechanisms
+- Additional cross-referencing capabilities with on-chain data

+For the most up-to-date implementation details, please refer to the [subgraph configuration in the repository](https://github.com/pinax-network/subgraph-cosmos-proposals/blob/main/subgraphs/injective/substreams.yaml).